-This is chapter 6 of a 15 part series about digital nomading and location independence.
+This is chapter 7 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

-There are two phone plan options when you’re traveling: use a home country plan abroad or buy a new plan in every country.
+There are three phone plan options when you’re traveling: use a home country plan abroad, get a new SIM card in every country, or sign up for an eSim provider so you can buy local data without getting a SIM.

 - Make sure you have an unlocked phone